MicrosoftDocs/Advertising-docs/BingAds/reporting-service/accountreportscope.md

 ---
-title: AccountReportScope Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: AccountReportScope Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the set of accounts to include in the report.
 ---
-# AccountReportScope Data Object
+# AccountReportScope Data Object - Reporting
 Defines the set of accounts to include in the report.

 ## Syntax